-The speed of the new fan heatsink is controlled by the additional 4th wire of the fan cable. ("4-wire fan speed control.")
+The speed of the new fan heatsink is controlled by the additional fourth wire of the fan cable ("4-wire fan speed control").

 Figure 2 shows the current fan speed curve (red) of a 3-wire, fan heatsink-thermistor based fan speed control.
 The additional curves in blue represent fan operations at lower CPU temperature and power consumption levels based on the 4-wire fan speed control fan heatsink.